This flicking thing, this extremely pinpoint stimulation, really does it for me.

 Unfortunately we are forced to put them on due to international laws, so please do not be mad at us.
 Look on the bright side through, we made them very smooth and the same color as the rest of your toy so you more than likely will not really notice them anyway.

 (Anyone else get the sense this is directed toward cranky reviewers like myself?)
 But they’re right — the symbols are all on the non-business end of the toy, on the underside, so they’re easily forgotten.
-Still, all of this cheapens the overall feel of the design, and makes the price tag ($130 often, thankfully $100 on SheVibe) harder to swallow.
+Still, all of this cheapens the overall feel of the design a bit.

-Yeah, so, that’s the thing.
-This toy has several failings that it’s my duty as a reviewer to impress upon you.
-It’s usually overpriced, it has seams, its controls are confusing at first, and it’s not very quiet.
+Yes, this toy has a couple failings that it’s my duty as a reviewer to impress upon you.
+It has seams, its controls are confusing at first, and it’s not very quiet.
 The rational part of me understands these facts and wants you to know them too, but the emotional part of me — and my clit — would rather just say, “IT’S GREEN AND PRETTY AND IT FEELS GOOD AND DOES GOOD IN THE WORLD.”

 So I’m gonna try to explain both sides.

 The Life is controlled by a single button that illuminates when pressed.
 You press it once to turn it on, hold it down to turn it up, and press it quickly to turn it off — which is basically the opposite of what we, toy users, have been conditioned to do.
-It takes some adjustment, and I still find myself accidentally turning it off when I mean to increase the power, but actually… it’s a decent system once you get used to it.
+It takes some adjustment, and I still find myself accidentally turning it off when I mean to increase the power, but actually… it’s a decent system once you get used to it, and I greatly prefer having a range of settings instead of set ones.
 Even if there’s no way to know which level you’re on, and the toy doesn’t remember after a reboot.